ufal/neuralmonkey/docs/source/tutorial.rst

 How can an automatic system tell us how to edit a sentence?
 Here's one way to do
-it: We will design a set of edit operations and train the system to generate a sequence of this operations.
+it: We will design a set of edit operations and train the system to generate a sequence of these operations.
 If we consider a sequence of edit operations a function ``R`` (as in *rewrite*), which transforms one sequence to another, we can adapt the formulas above to suit our needs more::

   R* = argmax_R p(R(e')|f, e')
   e* = R*(e')

+So we are searching for the best edit function ``R*`` that, once applied to ``e'``, will give us the corrected output ``e*``.
-Another question that arises is what the class of all possible edit functions should look like.
+Another question is what the class of all possible edit functions should look like, for now we simply limit them to functions that can be defined as sequences of edit operations.

-The edit function processes the input sequence token-by-token in left-to-right direction.
+The edit function ``R`` processes the input sequence token-by-token in left-to-right direction.
 It has a pointer to the input sequence, which starts by pointing to the first word of the sequence.

 We design three types of edit operations as follows:

-1. KEEP - this operation copies the current word to the output and moves the pointer to the next token on the input
+1. KEEP - this operation copies the current word to the output and moves the pointer to the next token of the input,
-2. DELETE - this operation does nothing and moves the pointer to the next token on the input
+2. DELETE - this operation does not emit anything to the output and moves the pointer to the next token of the input,
 3. INSERT - this operation puts a word on the output, leaving the pointer to the input intact.

 The edit function applies all its operations to the input sentence.
-For simplicity, if the pointer reaches the end of the input seqence, operations KEEP and DELETE do nothing.
-If the editation is ended before the end of the input sentence, the edit function applies additional KEEP operations, until it points to the end of the input sequence.
+We handle malformed edit sequences simply: if the pointer reaches the end of the input seqence, operations KEEP and DELETE do nothing.
+If the sequence of edits ends before the end of the input sentence is reached, we apply as many additional KEEP operations as needed to reach the end of the input sequence.

 Let's see another example::